Robert Manton – Chair

 Cheryl Cates enlisted into the Regular Army on 2nd May 1973.
 On completion of Recruit Training Cheryl’s initial employment was a clerk administrative, then as a member of the Transport Corps in the Movements Section.

-Cheryl transferred to the Military Police School in a clerical role and in 1985 was transferred to the Royal Australian Army Ordnance Corps where she carried out multiple postings around Australia over the next 23 years.
+Cheryl transferred to the Military Police School in a clerical role and in 1985 was transferred to the Royal Australian Army Ordnance Corps where she carried out multiple postings around Australia both regular and reserves over the next 23 years.

 On completion of her military service, Cheryl worked at the RSL National Headquarters in Canberra for 10 years and served on the Board of Directors of the Sir Leslie Morshead War Veterans’ Homes.

-On moving to Adelaide, Cheryl was appointed to the RSL SA/NT State Branch Ethics Committee and has remained on that committee for 14 years.
+On moving to Adelaide in 2005, Cheryl was appointed to the RSL SA State Branch Ethics Committee and remained on that committee until 2016 when she was elected to the RSL SA State Branch Board.

 Cheryl was President of the South Australian Women’s Football League for seven years and, with her husband, lobbied the AFL to introduce a National Women’s Competition.